-Are you looking for a unique, beautiful, and off-the-beaten-path hike in the Sacred Valley?
-This day-hike from Chinchero to Urquillos is your answer.
+Looking for a unique and beautiful hike in the Sacred Valley?
+The day hike from Chinchero to Urquillos is a perfect choice.

 - Highest altitude: 3745 meters

-- Difficulty 2/5.
-The hike doesn’t get technical, but the 12 km distance requires a decent fitness level
+- Difficulty 2/5: The hike doesn’t get technical, but the 12 km distance adds up.

-- Overall rating 4/5. (landscape, condition of the trails, amount of tourists, sights).
+- Overall rating 4/5: (landscape, condition of the trails, sights).

 Hiking from Chinchero to Urquillos is absolutely worth it.

-Finally, this region is well-known for its many Inca ruins.
-A couple of impressive villages in this valley are Ollantaytambo, Pisac and Chinchero.
-And there are other places that are absolutely worth a visit, such as Moray, Salineras de Maras and the Perolniyoc waterfall.
+The region is also famous for its many Inca ruins.
+Some of the most impressive villages include Ollantaytambo, Pisac, and Chinchero.
+Other highlights worth visiting are Moray, the Salineras de Maras, and the Perolniyoc waterfall.

 There are two options.
-You can either take a ‘colectivo’ (van) or a taxi.
+You can either take a ‘colectivo’ (shared ride) or taxi.
 There’s quite a big price difference.
 A shared van will only cost about 7 soles per person.
-For a taxi, consider around 50 to 60 soles per person.
+For a taxi, consider around 50 to 70 soles per person.
 It depends on the number of people.

-Here’s some advice on getting to Chinchero.
-I knew roughly where ‘colectivos’ were to be found, but not exactly the ones that went to Chinchero.
+I knew roughly where colectivos were to be found, but not exactly the ones that went to Chinchero.
 Several drivers who want to take tourists to Chinchero, for a higher price, may approach you in the street.
 They might even get a little aggressive.
 Don’t get tricked by them.

-The driver will drop you at Plaza de Armas in Chinchero, but no worries, it’s only a small walk to the start of the historical site from here.
+The driver will drop you at Plaza de Armas in Chinchero, from here it’s only a short walk to the start of the historical site.

 At the end of the hike, you will end up in the small town of Urquillos.
 Walk across the bridge and wait for a colectivo or bus heading to your destination.
 Keep in mind that the colectivos and buses are active until 20:00 (8:00PM).

 The route starts just southwest of the historical site.
-In the Maps.me app you can find the start of the track easily, but the locals are more than happy to help you out.
+In the Maps.me app you can find the start of the track easily, and locals are more than happy to help you out.

 Keep in mind that the hike starts at an altitude of almost 3750 meters.
-Ensure you adapt to the high altitude.
+So, ensure to adapt one or two days to the high altitude.

 Personally, I recommend visiting the historical site in Chinchero.
 It is a beautiful site to start the hike with.
 If luck is on your side, you might witness some weaving demonstrations.

-It’s likely that you encounter locals in traditional clothing.
-Also, there is a good chance that you’ll see alpacas and llamas around.
-Visiting the Chinchero site will definitely put you in the Sacred-Valley-vibe (yes, we’ve just created a new word here).
+You’ll likely encounter locals in traditional clothing, and there’s a good chance you’ll see alpacas and llamas along the way.
+Visiting the Chinchero site really gives you that Sacred Valley vibe (yes, we just made that a word).

-Believe me, the Chinchero to Urquillos hike won’t let you down.
+Trust me, the Chinchero to Urquillos hike won’t disappoint.

 - Consider leaving for Chinchero one day in advance.
-That way you won’t stress in the morning and you’ll have enough time to visit the archaeological site.
+That way you won’t stress in the morning, and you have enough time to visit the archaeological site.

 - Bring mosquito spray.